PJX Resources (CVE:PJX) Shares Up 45.5% – Here’s Why

-PJX Resources Inc. (CVE:PJX – Get Free Report) traded up 45.5% during trading on Saturday .
-The stock traded as high as C$0.18 and last traded at C$0.16.
-118,428 shares traded hands during trading, an increase of 36% from the average session volume of 87,214 shares.
+PJX Resources Inc. (CVE:PJX – Get Free Report) rose 45.5% during trading on Saturday .
+The company traded as high as C$0.18 and last traded at C$0.16.
+Approximately 118,428 shares changed hands during mid-day trading, an increase of 36% from the average daily volume of 87,214 shares.
 The stock had previously closed at C$0.11.

 PJX Resources Inc engages in the acquisition, exploration, and development of mineral resource properties in Canada.
 The company primarily explores for gold, silver, zinc, lead, cobalt, and copper deposits.
 Its flagship mineral property is the Dewdney Trail property covers an area of approximately 10,000 hectares located in northeast of Cranbrook, British Columbia.